 Companies are chosen based on economic and environmental criteria (although we also accept self-selected companies):

-- Over 650 of the largest relevant global companies;
+- Over 700 of the largest relevant global companies.

-- Private companies with a big impact are added to the list.
+- Private companies with a big impact or key role in the value chain of these commodities were added to the list.

-Submissions and revisions must be made by companies by 30 June 2014 to be included in the annual forests program report.
+Submissions and revisions must be made by companies by 30 June 2015 to be included in the annual forests program report.
 After this date, responses can only be amended by CDP staff and this may incur an administration fee.
-CDP cannot guarantee that changes made after 30 June 2014 will be reflected in the reports produced.
+CDP cannot guarantee that changes made after 30 June 2015 will be reflected in the report or any other literature produced.

 This is a voluntary disclosure process, and each company is putting its information to the investment community in the same way as for any other disclosure.